 How Much Magnesium Do You Need During Pregnancy?

 According to the NIH, pregnant and breastfeeding women between 31 and 50 need 350 milligrams of magnesium every day.
 Fortunately, it’s readily available in foods like whole grains, leafy green veggies, certain legumes and fish, seeds like pumpkin and chia, and fruits like avocados and bananas.
-To fill the gap between what you eat and the nutrients you need to support a healthy pregnancy, take Beli!
+To fill the gap between what you eat and the nutrients you need to help support a healthy pregnancy, take Beli!

-Our prenatal vitamin is formulated with 100 milligrams of magnesium to supplement a healthy diet, ensuring that you’re getting exactly the vitamins, minerals and antioxidants you need from preconception to pregnancy to postpartum and beyond.
+Our prenatal vitamin is formulated with 100 milligrams of magnesium to supplement a healthy diet, ensuring that you’re getting the vitamins, minerals and antioxidants you need from preconception to pregnancy to postpartum and beyond.
 In fact, Beli for Women is one of very few formulas on the market meeting current recommendations (7) not only for magnesium, but also for choline, folate, iodine and vitamin D.

 Magnesium Before & After Pregnancy